-‘It’s the biggest part of the year’

-Garfield County ranchers busy with calving season
+‘It’s the biggest part of the year:’ Garfield County ranchers busy with calving season

 The brown mother cow bellowed protectively underneath the half bluebird skies at Valley Farms near Silt, digging a single hoof into the turf in an intimidating display of defense.
 A wet, vulnerable newborn calf stood awkwardly at her side.